Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without

 To Infinity And Beyond

 This is among the coolest small vegetable garden ideas I’ve found.
 It features multiple raised beds for vegetables with a wooden walkway.
-The coolest thing about it is how it sorts the vegetables.
+I think that the coolest thing about it is how it sorts the vegetables.

 As you can see, the vining vegetables are kept at the back to grow on the trellises, forming a structure similar to a living wall.
 Such a trellis is available online, but you can also DIY one.
 I’d recommend going with the DIY option, so you can customize the height to your wall or fence.

 Put Marigolds With Vegetables

 Marigolds are one of the loveliest flowers you can plant in your small garden.
 But did you know they’re incredibly beneficial for vegetables?

 Their roots secrete some substances that kill harmful soil insects, according to Bob Vila, a website full of advice for home improvement from the man himself, who’s one of the top experts in the niche.
 Even I know gardeners who won’t grow tomatoes without marigolds.

 This design uses four raised beds with a lawn walkway.
-Vegetables are kept in the middle with charming marigolds around the periphery.
+Vegetables are kept in the middle, with charming marigolds around the periphery.
 In my opinion, practical small garden ideas should be the norm if you have a small space.

 Enclose Your Garden

 I know the struggle.
 Some people want to have a small garden but their spouses won’t agree.

 If this applies to you, this idea will help you reach a middle ground.
 I suggest you enclose your garden with a fence and place an arbor at the entrance to keep things tidy.

 It doesn’t have to be fancy.
 As you can see, you can quickly make one with a bunch of tree boughs.
 If you don’t want to bother, you can purchase a ready-made classy arbor online.

 Try Vertical Planters

-If you’re searching for very small garden ideas, vertical planters are the perfect option.
+If you’re searching for very small garden ideas, vertical planters are the perfect option, in my opinion.

 This design features a large wooden stand with multiple planters.
 You can build this stand from scratch to tailor it to your available outdoor living space.
 It’s also available to buy ready-made from online stores.